siddharth-pro/gitSiddharth.github.io/_posts/2019-01-03-verifying-designs-with-intel-altera-ips-using-questasim.markdown

 Save this script as altera_lib.tcl in the Questasim root directory path.
-Now open up Questasim and change the directory to the path where you placed the tcl file i.e. in the root directory.
+Now open up Questasim and change the directory to the path where you placed the tcl script i.e. in the root directory.

 Now run the file from the transcript window using do command ``` do altera_lib.tcl ```.